Gore (band)

 Gore was a Dutch rock band formed in 1985.
 They released five studio albums, one live album, one EP, two compilation albums with live material, demo recordings and remixes and had two compilation appearances between 1986 and 1997.
 They split up in 1997.

 Gore played their avant-garde hardcore solely instrumental.
-Their music was influenced by Metal just as much as by Industrial music and combined the darkest and heaviest moments of Black Sabbath, Black Flag and Big Black.
+Their music was influenced by Metal and Industrial music and combined the darkest and heaviest moments of Black Sabbath, Black Flag and Big Black.
 They obtained an excellent live reputation in the hardcore scene of the late 80s and received predominantly positive reviews.
-Nevertheless, they stayed unknown to the vast majority of the public and never gained commercial success.
+Nevertheless, they remained unknown to the general public and never gained commercial success.

-Today a lot of reviewers consider GORE as seminal and highly influential.
-Especially the early works of the band were groundbreaking for several subgenres, such as sludge metal, stoner rock and drone metal.
+Today GORE are considered seminal and highly influential.
+Their early works were groundbreaking for several subgenres, such as sludge metal, stoner rock and drone metal.
 The later Gore are considered predecessors of Math rock.